zxiao2017/ISQA3420/UseCases.md

 Use Case 1<br>
 Title: Developer Determine License and Vulnerability<br>
 Primary Actor: Developer<br>
-Goal in Context: Scan all external softeare package and gather vulnerability information<br>
+Goal in Context: Scan all external software package and gather vulnerability information<br>
-Stakeholders: Developre / Manager<br>
+Stakeholders: Developer / Manager<br>
-Preconditions: Developer is able to evaluate the software pakage's vulnerability and license infromation, by using NIST vulnerability database<br>
+Preconditions: Developer is able to evaluate the software package's vulnerability and license information, by using NIST vulnerability database<br>
 Main Sucess Scenario: Developer checked the software package before implementation<br>
 Failed End Conditions: Developer uses invalid license and vulnerability information for the project<br>
-Trigger: Developer upload a external software package<br>
+Trigger: Developer upload an external software package<br>

 Use Case 2<br>
-Title: Corporate Manager Dtermine the Risk of External Source<br>
+Title: Corporate Manager Determine the Risk of External Source<br>
 Primary Actor: Corporate Manager<br>
-Goal in Context: The corporate manager is able to check lincese and vulnerability information that provided from developers<br>
+Goal in Context: The corporate manager is able to check license and vulnerability information that provided from developers<br>
 Stakeholders: Corporate Manager / Developer / Project Owner<br>
 Preconditions: Relevant file/package information is in the SPDX database / Necessary information has been provided<br>
 Main Sucess Scenario: Corporate manager receives correct license and vulnerability information for the project<br>